obsproject/obs-websocket/README.md

 ### Possible use cases

 - Remote control OBS from a phone or tablet on the same local network
-- Change your stream overlay/graphics based on the current scene (like the AGDQ overlay does)
+- Change your stream overlay/graphics based on the current scene
 - Automate scene switching with a third-party program (e.g. : auto-pilot, foot pedal, ...)

 ### For developers